DrizztM/DrizztM.github.io/_posts/技术/2016-03-23-tomcat-cant-close-with-netty.md

 /*
  * Copyright 2013 The Netty Project
  *
- * The Netty Project licenses this file to you under the Apache License,
+ * The Netty Project licenses this file to you under the Apache License，
  * version 2.0 (the "License"); you may not use this file except in compliance
  * with the License.
 You may obtain a copy of the License at:
  *
  *   http://www.apache.org/licenses/LICENSE-2.0
  *
- * Unless required by applicable law or agreed to in writing, software
+ * Unless required by applicable law or agreed to in writing， software
- * distributed under the License is distributed on an "AS IS" BASIS, WITHOUT
+ * distributed under the License is distributed on an "AS IS" BASIS， WITHOUT
- * WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+ * WARRANTIES OR CONDITIONS OF ANY KIND， either express or implied.
 See the
  * License for the specific language governing permissions and limitations
  * under the License.
  */